W. Averell Harriman: Beaverbrook-Harriman mission

-On November 25, 1941 (twelve days before the Japanese attack on Pearl Harbor), Harriman noted that "The United States Navy is shooting the Germans—German submarines and aircraft at sea."
-In 1941, a team of officers, led by General Albert Wedemeyer on behalf of General Marshall, drew up the Victory Program, whose premise was that the Soviet Union would be defeated that year, and that to defeat Germany would require the United States to raise by the summer of 1943 a force of 215 divisions comprising 8.7 million men.
+On November 25, 1941, twelve days before the Japanese attack on Pearl Harbor, Harriman noted that "The United States Navy is shooting the Germans—German submarines and aircraft at sea."
+In 1941, a team of officers, led by General Albert Coady Wedemeyer on behalf of General Marshall, drew up the Victory Program, whose premise was that the Soviet Union would be defeated that year, and that to defeat Germany would require the United States to raise by the summer of 1943 a force of 215 divisions comprising 8.7 million men.
 The Harriman-Beaverbrook mission, whose more optimistic appraisal of Soviet fighting power ran contrary to the more pessimistic assessment, challenged one of the basic assumptions of the Victory Program.
 The Victory Program, with its call for a 215-division army plus men for the Army Air Corps, the Navy and the Marines would require massive amounts of equipment, leading to what was known as the Feasibility Dispute within different departments of the government.
 To build the necessary weapons for such a massive force would require the government essentially to end all civilian production in the U.S., a measure estimated to cause a 60% reduction in living standards.
 Many in the government felt this would impose a level of sacrifice that the American people would be unwilling to accept.
 The Feasibility Dispute ended in 1942 with the "civilian" fraction triumphing over the military as Roosevelt decided upon what was known as the "90 division gamble".
 Roosevelt decided that all of the evidence he received since the Harriman-Beaverbrook mission indicated that the Soviet Union would not be defeated as the Victory Program had assumed, and accordingly the 215 division force envisioned was not necessary and instead he would "gamble" with a 90 division force.